-Our alumna are making significant impact on the world today.
+Our alumnae are making significant impact on the world today.
 From lawyers, to savvy business women, to scientists and techies, to civic minded community members and more, Women of Mercy are prepared to face the challenges of today.
-The picture to the left highlights several alumnae that recently attend our Volleyball Alumnae Appreciation Night.

 To highlight their stories, we will be developing features on some of our interesting alumna.
 Their stories will be told on these pages.

 There is a famous quote about nurses that describes alumna Ann M. Franco Laughlin ’ 72: "The character of the nurse is as important as the knowledge she possesses." —Carolyn Jarvis.

 Ann, a Professor at Creighton University’s School of Nursing, learned the value of using her skills for the good of others while attending Mercy.

 “Just having the sense that you were welcome to try and be part of anything at Mercy, I began to discover my gifts and develop more deeply my values and who I wanted to be,” said Jeni Jaworski Martinez ’88.

 Alumna Message: Give Back

 “With my knowledge of fundraising, I know the importance of giving back,” said Alyssa Danze Norman ’02 whose currently serves as a Prospect Research Manager at Creighton University.
 As the Secretary of Mercy’s Alumnae Council, she also encourages her fellow alumnae to help support current Mercy Girls.